AI-Hypercomputer/maxtext/README.md

 * Delete the TPUs at the end of the job.

 1. Choose a directory on your runner machine to develop and clone MaxText into.
 The runner machine can either be a TPUVM or not.
+If your runner machine is a TPUVM, it needs service account roles that grant it permission to create queued resources and has write access to GCS, such as the `TPU ADMIN` and `STORAGE ADMIN` roles.
 Clone MaxText, and cd into the root of the repo.

-2. Set your project, zone, and gcloud permissions.
+2. Set your project, zone.
-     Authorize gcloud to access the Cloud Platform with Google user credentials
-    ```
-    gcloud auth login
-    ```

     Set your gcloud config, see https://cloud.google.com/sdk/gcloud/reference/config for more.
     ```
     PROJECT=<project>